awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_optimize_ec2_using_cloudwatch_compute_optimizer/2_configure_env.md

 If you need detailed instructions on how to deploy a CloudFormation stack from within the console, please follow this [guide.](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html)

 1. Open the CloudFormation console at [https://console.aws.amazon.com/cloudformation](https://console.aws.amazon.com/cloudformation/) and select any region you would like to use.
+Click **create a stack**.
 ![Section2 CFStack](/Sustainability/200_optimize_ec2_using_cloudwatch_compute_optimizer/Images/section2/CFStack.png)

-2. Select the stack template which you downloaded earlier, and create a stack.
-Click **Choose file** to upload **SustainabilityDemo.yaml** and click **Next**.
+2. Select the stack template which you downloaded earlier, and click **choose file** to upload **SustainabilityDemo.yaml** and click **Next**.
 ![Section2 Upload_CFStack](/Sustainability/200_optimize_ec2_using_cloudwatch_compute_optimizer/Images/section2/upload_CFStack.png)

 For the stack name use any stack name you can identify and click **Next**.
-For this case, I used sustainability-demo as Stack name.
+For this case, I used sustainability-demo as a stack name.
 ![Section2 StackName](/Sustainability/200_optimize_ec2_using_cloudwatch_compute_optimizer/Images/section2/stackName.png)

 3. Skip stack options and click **Next**.